 Slideshow ads are a form of social media video ads made from photos.
 But since there’s motion included, this type of ad becomes more eye-catching for users.

-So, if you want something that looks like a video for your social media advertising campaign but don’t have a product video yet, you can choose slideshow ads.
+So, if you want something that looks like a video for your social media campaign but don’t have a product video yet, you can choose slideshow ads.